Mobile Fidelity Sound Lab: LPs

 In 1977, Mobile Fidelity began to produce a line of records known as Original Master Recording vinyl LPs.
 These albums were previously released by other companies, licensed by Mobile Fidelity, and remastered using half-speed mastering from the original analog master tapes, without compression, and with minimal equalization.

-In 2016, Mobile Fidelity Sound Lab launched a new vinyl series called Ultradisc One-Step, releasing titles including Santana's Abraxas and Bill Evans's Sunday at the Village Vanguard.
+In 2016, Mobile Fidelity Sound Lab launched a new vinyl series called UltraDisc One-Step, releasing titles including Santana's Abraxas and Bill Evans's Sunday at the Village Vanguard.
+The UltraDisc One-Step process reduces the number of steps between cutting the master lacquer and the final pressing.
+With One-Step, a single stamper containing a negative image of the record grooves is produced directly from the positive grooves cut into the master lacquer.
+As a result of stampers wearing out after pressing around 1,000 records, more lacquers have to be cut to create additional stampers.
+The traditional three step process, on the other hand, allows multiple stampers from a single "mother" intermediate.

 Cassettes, CDs, and SACDs

 During the mid-1980s, Mobile Fidelity began to sell CDs and cassettes.
 In the 2000s, it began to sell SACDs.

 MoFi Electronics

 In 2016, a related audio electronics company was launched as MoFi Electronics.
 MoFi Electronics offices and turntable manufacturing are based in Ann Arbor, Michigan.
+MoFi Electronics have released turntables, phono cartridges, speakers, and phono stages.